ErikVeland/dotNETQuiz/dot-net-quiz/backend/README.md

 ## Laravel Implementation

-Due to environment constraints (missing PHP/Laravel), the Laravel functionality is implemented as mock data directly in the .NET backend rather than as a separate Laravel service.
+The backend implements a sophisticated integration pattern where the .NET backend acts as a proxy and GraphQL gateway for the Laravel content while maintaining the actual Laravel application structure:

+### Integration Pattern
+1. **Standalone Laravel Backend**: A complete Laravel application with models, controllers, and routes is maintained in the `laravel-backend` directory
+2. **JSON Data Files**: The .NET backend stores Laravel content in JSON files (`laravel_lessons.json`, `laravel_questions.json`) that mirror the Laravel database structure
+3. **GraphQL Types**: Custom GraphQL types are defined for Laravel content (`LaravelLessonType`, `LaravelInterviewQuestionType`)
+4. **Query Resolvers**: GraphQL queries load data from JSON files and expose them through the unified API
+5. **Mutation Resolvers**: Answer validation for Laravel questions is handled through a dedicated service

 ### Laravel Content
-The backend provides mock data for:
+The backend provides real, professional content for:
-- 5 Laravel lessons covering Routing, Eloquent ORM, and Blade Templates
+- 12 Laravel lessons covering Routing, Eloquent ORM, Blade Templates, Middleware, Database, and Authentication
-- 5 Laravel interview questions covering core Laravel concepts
+- 35 Laravel interview questions covering core Laravel concepts and advanced topics

 ### Data Models
-- `LaravelLesson` - Represents a Laravel learning lesson
+- `LaravelLesson` - Represents a Laravel learning lesson with code examples
-- `LaravelInterviewQuestion` - Represents a Laravel interview question
+- `LaravelInterviewQuestion` - Represents a Laravel interview question with multiple choice or open-ended format

 ## Setup Instructions